ivanmromero/ivanmromero/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an iOS Developer with a passion for building intuitive and performant mobile applications.
-I specialize in Swift and love crafting seamless user experiences.
-Currently, I'm focusing on improving my skills in UIKit and SwiftUI to build modern iOS applications.
+I am an iOS developer with a passion for creating intuitive and high-performance mobile applications.
+My expertise lies in Swift, and I take pleasure in creating smooth and engaging experiences for users.
+Currently, I'm focused on honing my skills in UIKit and SwiftUI to build modern, scalable iOS apps that meet the evolving needs of users and technology alike.
+I'm always exploring new techniques and tools to enhance the development process and deliver top-tier apps.

 ## 🔧 Tech Stack

-- **Languages**: Swift, Objective-C, Python
+- **Languages**: Swift, Objective-C
 - **Frameworks**: UIKit, SwiftUI, Core Data
 - **Tools**: Xcode, Git, CocoaPods, Fastlane
 - **Other Technologies**: RESTful APIs, MVVM, Combine, Core Animation